Alounv/didrace/README.md

 - Add playwright tests to check profile page
 - Add playwright tests to edit name, color avatar
-- Add playwright tests to check one can leave the race before starting

 - Add playwright tests for multi player races (including countdown and final order)